 Briefly state your reasons]

-taking the time to consider this request.
-I look forward to hearing from
+Thank you for taking the time to consider this request.
+I look forward to hearing from you soon.

 .
 [Your First and Last Name]